Seaport District: Commercial

 As of 2017, the Seaport has 78 restaurants, 8 hotels, and continues to grow.
 The South Boston Waterfront area is part of the Port of Boston on Boston Harbor.

 In September 2010, the Seaport Square project was under planning.
 It was expected to cost $3 billion and replace parking lots between the federal courthouse and convention center with a 6300000 sqft mixed-use development.
 Construction was expected to begin in 2011.

-In 2007, the Fallon Company was developing Boston’s Fan Pier, one of the most sought-after waterfront sites in the United States, and a catalyst for the revitalization of South Boston’s waterfront.
+In 2007, the Fallon Company was developing Boston's Fan Pier, one of the most sought-after waterfront sites in the United States, and a catalyst for the revitalization of South Boston's waterfront.
 Fan Pier is a nine-acre, 21 city block site which consisted largely of underutilized parking lots when the Fallon Company purchased it for $115 million in 2005.
 As of 2015, it was a neighborhood consisting of four commercial towers-–One Marina Park Drive, 11 Fan Pier Boulevard, 50 Northern Avenue, and 100 Northern Avenue—and a luxury condominium tower Twenty Two Liberty.
-A second residential building, Fifty Liberty, was under construction at that time and to more high-rise towers were planned.
+A second residential building, Fifty Liberty, was under construction at that time and two more high-rise towers were planned.
 When complete in 2020, the $4 billion Fan Pier project will encompass three million square feet of commercial and residential real estate, public, civic and cultural space, including two parks and a 6-acre marina.

 On January 13, 2016, it was announced that GE would be moving its corporate headquarters from Fairfield, Connecticut, to the South Boston Waterfront.
 Some of the workers were planned to arrive in the summer of 2016 and the full move to be completed by 2018.
 GE ranks eighth on the Fortune 500 at the time and was to become the largest publicly traded company based in Massachusetts.
 Subsequently, the company announced plans to shrink and eventually sold their property on Fort Point Channel for $287 million.

 In November 2016, the global athletic footwear and apparel company Reebok announced they would be moving their headquarters from the Boston suburb of Canton to the Innovation and Design Building in the Seaport District of South Boston.
-The reasons for the move, according to the company, is to be located in an urban environment that is more desirable to millennial workers and to “clarify the roles” of United States offices.
+The reasons for the move, according to the company, is to be located in an urban environment that is more desirable to millennial workers and to "clarify the roles" of United States offices.
 The move was completed in the fall of 2018.

 Soaring rent prices in the Seaport have raised concerns that the rapid real estate development in the area is pricing out entrepreneurs and startup companies – the organizations and people the Innovation District is designed to attract.
 In just a few years, rents have increased 43% in the Seaport, with the average rent at $52.92 per square foot, approximately at the same level of Boston's affluent Back Bay neighborhood.